 I. Introduction

 1. The industry producing two- and three-wheeled motor vehicles in the scope of this UN global technical regulation (gtr) is a global one, with companies selling their products in many different countries.
 The Contracting Parties to the 1998 Agreement have determined that work should be undertaken to address the environmental and propulsion unit performance requirements of two- and three-wheeled motor vehicles, among others as a way to help improve air quality internationally.
-Currently, the gtr is directed at harmonising on-board diagnostic requirements (OBD) for two- and three-wheeled motor vehicles, similar as was targeted with UN gtr No 5 for OBD requirements of heavy-duty motor vehicles.
-This common set of agreed rules in the area of OBD allows the Contracting Parties to realise their own domestic objectives and to pursue their own levels of priorities.
-Nonetheless, the gtr has been structured in a manner that facilitates a wider application of OBD to other vehicle systems and to enhance the objectives in the future.
+This gtr is directed at harmonising on-board diagnostic requirements (OBD) for two- and three-wheeled motor vehicles, though not fully similar as was targeted with UN gtr No 5 for OBD requirements of heavy-duty motor vehicles.
+The common set of agreed rules in the area of OBD allows the Contracting Parties to realise their own domestic objectives and to pursue their own levels of priorities.
+This gtr has been structured in a manner that facilitates a further extension of of OBD requirementsand to enhance the OBD objectives in the future.

 2. An OBD system is an electronic system fitted on-board of a motor vehicle that has the capability of identifying the likely area of malfunction by means of fault codes stored in a computer memory which can be accessed by means of a generic scan tool.
 The diagnostic trouble codes (DTCs), freeze frame and the communication protocol are harmonised so that a repairer can efficiently determine which functionality of the vehicle is malfunctioning and analyse the failures before starting the actual repair of the vehicle.
 Generic scan-tools are widely available at a relatively low price and allow access to the OBD information without having to resolve technical incompatibilities and constraints.
 Another output of the OBD system is activation of a malfunction indicator (MI) on the instrument cluster to point out to the driver that the vehicle is possibly broken and that the malfunction is serious enough to repair the vehicle as soon as possible.

-3. For the purpose of coherency between gtrs on the same subject but with different motor vehicle types in its scope AC.3. underlined the importance of the principles laid down in global technical regulation No 5 regarding on-board diagnostic systems of heavy-duty motor vehicles, reading:

-´ Recent years have seen a rapid increase in the number of vehicle functions that depend upon the use of electrical/electronic control.
-This trend is expected to continue.
-Further, the emissions control systems on highway vehicles are not the only systems for which OBD capability is important.
-Vehicle systems provided to manage or deliver safety control are also equipped with diagnostic capability.
-Recognizing this fact, and the negative implications that non-standardized diagnostics can have on maintenance and inspection procedures, this gtr has been structured such that further OBD functionality - e.g. OBD for safety related systems - could be added in the future as and when appropriate. ´
+3. ´

-4. Despite different views within the EPPR IWG during the drafting process it has been possible to resolve this fundamental issue and to bridge the different positions of Contracting Parties by jointly developing wording that in the end seemed acceptable for country representatives and stakeholders.
-Contracting Parties were interested to find a common denominator in the complex field of OBD, allowing each to address national needs but on a solid basis of world harmonised requirements.
-Owing to constructive discussions and creative ideas the gtr text could be drafted in such a way that it allows harmonisation to the extent possible and to pave the road for further converging of rules in the future.
+4. Despite different views within the EPPR IWG during the drafting process it has been possible to resolve bridge different positions of Contracting Parties and jointly develop wording that in the end was acceptable for country representatives and stakeholdersherewith finding a common denominator in the complex field of OBD for two- and threewheeled vehicles, allowing each Contracting Party to address national needs but on a solid basis of world harmonised requirements.
+The gtr text was drafted allowing harmonisation to the extent possible and to pave the road for further converging of rules in the future.